alexdidier/alexdidier.github.io/content/authors/admin/_index.md

     date_end: 2020-04-30
     summary: |2-
       Responsibilities include:
-      - Design of a sum-of-squares optimisation-based safety filter
+      - Design of a sum-of-squares optimization-based safety filter
       - Validation on simulation models
       - Application on a hardware cart-pole setup
   - position: Internship